AnggaR96s/Reforestation/README.md

-## Can I watch the TV?
-Dad: Yes, but don’t turn it on.
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.